JohannaArponen/In-The-Ruins-Of/README.md

-# Anti Retardation Docket
+# Anti Mess Docket

 ###### DISCLAIMER: These are merely suggestions, if you want to make others' lives harder, you can completely ignore these!
-Im definitely fucking fuuuuumiiing
+Im definitely effin fuuuuumiiing

 ## General